pablisch/music-library-2/design/sql_design.md

 ## NOTES:

-> Make sure that the {DATABASE NAME} has been entered into the appropriate places in:
+> Make sure that the {DATABASE NAME} has been entered into the appropriate place in:
-> class DatabaseConnection > #self.connect x2
 > spec_helper.rb > DatabaseConnection.connect('your_database_name_test')

 ## 1. Design and create the Table